DrxcoDev2/ClimMeteorLab/README.md

 3. Submit a pull request.

 # Licence
 This project is licensed under the GNUv3 license.
-See [LICENSE](LICENCE)
+See [LICENCE](LICENCE)